bens4lsu/theskinny-publish/Content/blog2/weekend-in-318.md

 ---
 title: Weekend in 318
 date: 2005-11-08 15:10
-description: A description of my post.
+description: On Sunday morning, the air was cool as we motored down the Red River.
+Not so cool that you were uncomfortable, but just cool enough to raise a few goose bumps when the sun went behind a cloud.
+The banks were devoid of houses, so for a couple of hours we had just seen hills, trees, and birds.
+"ARE YOU CHECKING FOR LOGS?"
-tags: my-stories,travel
+tags: my-stories,travel, natchitoches
 id: 155
 ---
 On Sunday morning, the air was cool as we motored down the Red River.
 Not so cool that you were uncomfortable, but just cool enough to raise a few goose bumps when the sun went behind a cloud.
 The banks were devoid of houses, so for a couple of hours we had just seen hills, trees, and birds.

 "ARE YOU CHECKING FOR LOGS?"

-<span class="spanEndPreview">&nbsp;</span><br /><br />The question came from the front of the boat.
+The question came from the front of the boat.
 Loudly.

 Mrs. theskinnyonbenny answered more loudly, with annoyance.
 "YES, I'M CHECKING FOR LOGS."